2016 DMAP Guidelines.

 You must contact the landowner or visit the Participating Landowners Section of the Game Commission's DMAP website to get the DMAP unit number.
 You must know the DMAP unit number when you purchase your DMAP permit.
 The license issuing agent will not know this information.

-4. How do I obtain a landowner's map when I am buying a DMAP permit from a PALS agent or PGC website, but do not have a coupon from the landowner?
+4. How do I obtain a landowner's map when I am buying a DMAP permit from a PALS agent or Game Commission website, but do not have a coupon from the landowner?